rwilson504/Blogger/scrollable-canvas-gallery/scrollable-canvas-gallery.md

 So you have a lot of data to display but the screen in Power Apps isn't large enough.
 My friend [Ronald Sease](https://www.linkedin.com/in/ronald-sease-888438111/) recently showed me how to create a gallery in Power Apps that you can scroll horizontally.
-It's a simple soluti
+It's a simple but powerful solution utilizing a horizontal container and a vertical gallery.

+## Demo

 ![Scrollable Gallery](https://github.com/rwilson504/Blogger/blob/master/scrollable-canvas-gallery/ScrollingCanvasGallery.gif?raw=true)

+## Instructions

 First add a **Horizontal container** to your screen.